l0k18/go-wbbst/README.md

 The left and right of 1 is 3, 4, the left and right of 13 is 27, 28, the left and right of 10.
 You can find the position of left and right by doubling the number and adding 1 for left or 2 for right.

 So the right of 4 is 2\*4+2=10, the left of 5 is 2\*5+1=11.
 Since doubling and halving can be performed entirely with bitshifting, finding which index to make a walk is 1 left rotation and 1 addition, or walking the other way, a subtraction or addition and right rotation, depending on whether the number is even or odd (this can be discovered also by a simple bitwise AND operation with 1).
+Or, as I have specified in the foregoing, using an addition to the index and a modulus.

 ## Tree Rotations